Locksmith price guide — comparing cheap vs quality lock services

 Can a locksmith legally drill my lock if picking does not work?

 Yes, drilling is a legitimate last resort when a lock cannot be picked — typically for high-security locks, damaged cylinders, or locks with anti-pick pins.
 However, most standard residential deadbolts can be picked by an experienced locksmith.
 Drilling should be presented as a last option with your explicit consent, not a first move.
-If a locksmith drills a basic residential lock without attempting to pick it, that is a red flag that may indicate either limited skill or a deliberate upsell to a cylinder replacement.
+A professional locksmith will always attempt picking first on a standard residential lock before considering drilling.

 Have a Specific Locksmith Price Question?